TR-03161 and C5: The Security Foundation for Your Digital Health Applications (DiGA)

 Regulated by the Federal Institute for Drugs and Medical Devices (BfArM) and reimbursable by health insurers, DiGA process highly sensitive health data and directly influence treatment.
 Therefore, they must comply with strict security standards.

 From January 1, 2025, manufacturers of DiGA must follow the legally mandated TR-03161 technical guideline.
+DiGA manufacturers are required to demonstrate compliance with the security requirements set out in TR-03161 by means of a certificate (§ 139e Abs.
+10 SGB V).
 This sets out clear requirements for the secure development and operation of mobile and web applications, focusing on:

 Manufacturers are also required to undergo audits to verify compliance.

-The Cloud Computing Compliance Criteria Catalogue (C5), developed by the Federal Office for Information Security (BSI), sets out the security criteria cloud service providers must meet to operate securely and transparently.
-Serving as an audit checklist, C5 supports organisations in selecting trustworthy cloud services.
+The Cloud Computing Compliance Criteria Catalogue (C5), developed by the German Federal Office for Information Security (BSI), defines the security criteria that cloud service providers must meet to operate securely and transparently.
+Serving as a checklist for audits, C5 helps organisations choose trustworthy cloud providers.

 In Part 3 of TR-03161, the BSI formulates specific requirements for the backend systems of DiGA.
 These requirements relate to resources used by DiGA, such as application logic and databases or infrastructure services such as compute, network, firewall, user management and Internet connection.